-(Acts 9 of 1991, 8 of 1992, 13 of 1999, 6 of 2004, 1 of 2010, 9 of 2011 and 18 of 2012, S.R.O.s.
-31/1998 and 60/2009)
+(Acts 9 of 1991, 8 of 1992, 13 of 1999, 6 of 2004 and S.R.O.
+31/1998)

 AN ACT TO ENABLE MONTSERRAT TO CO-OPERATE WITH OTHER COUNTRIES IN CRIMINAL PROCEEDINGS AND INVESTIGATIONS; TO ENABLE MONTSERRAT TO JOIN WITH OTHER COUNTRIES IN IMPLEMENTING THE VIENNA CONVENTION AGAINST ILLICIT TRAFFIC IN NARCOTIC DRUGS AND PSYCHOTROPIC SUBSTANCES; AND TO PROVIDE FOR THE SEIZURE, DETENTION AND FORFEITURE OF DRUG TRAFFICKING MONEY IMPORTED OR EXPORTED IN CASH.